 - Eyes: A comfortable pair of UV-protective eye wear is an important element of the cross-country skier’s gear.
 Interchangeable lensed sunglasses or economical protective eye wear are important to protect from UV and sharp pole tips!
 (UVEX and MEC carry good options).

 Boots & Bindings:

 SNS and NNN are the two most commonly used boot/binding systems.
 Both are good and equally functional.
 Boots must be comfortable.
 If they are too large they will be awkward to ski in and if they are too small, the child’s feet will not stay warm.
 To check for a proper fit, loosen the boot and push the foot to the front of the boot.
 You should be able to fit a finger behind the child’s heel.

 Skis & Poles:

 Our Bunnies should have waxless skis with a contemporary binding (i.e. NNN or SNS).
-The skis still be shorter rather than longer, with a length between the top of the head and wrist of up-stretched arm.
+To find the appropriate length for skis take a measurement between the top of the child’s head and the wrist of an up-stretched arm; skis should be shorter rather than longer.
 Typically the skis should be no longer than 100 to 130 cm for Bunnies.
 Poles are not needed for Bunnies and in fact we discourage their use as they interfere with learning proper balance.